Stunned Parisians clean up posh central district after worst riots since 1968

 The government said it would consider a state of emergency in the face of unrest across the country.

-The violence in Paris was the worst in the elegant center of the capital since the May 1968 student uprising that brought France to its knees.
+The violence in Paris was the worst in the elegant centre of the capital since the May 1968 student uprising that brought France to its knees.

 “We’re already afraid of what’s going to happen next week.
 The violence is escalating at an exponential rate,” said Claude, a well-heeled woman who lives next to the Belle Armee brasserie that was set ablaze.
 “The state is losing control.
 They cannot let this happen.
 Maybe the army should intervene.”